 Any receipts or paperwork you have related to the purchase or care of your pet can be useful if you have to prove ownership.

-Report animal abuse to one of the organizations listed below or to your local RCMP or municipal police.
+Report animal abuse to the proper authorities.
 They will investigate the situation and take appropriate action.
 You can make an anonymous complaint.

 Animal safekeeping programs

 The victims of interpersonal violence and abuse may stay in a violent situation in order to protect their animals.
 Some victims risk their own lives by returning home in order to feed and care for their animals.